keystone-engine/keystone-engine.github.io/docs/tutorial.md

 This tutorial does not explain all the API of Keystone yet.

-- See a C sample, see code in directory [docs/sample/](https://github.com/keystone-engine/keystone/tree/master/docs/sample) in the Keystone source.
+- For C sample, see code in directory [samples/](https://github.com/keystone-engine/keystone/tree/master/samples) in Keystone source.

-- For Python sample, see code in directory [bindings/python/](https://github.com/keystone-engine/keystone/tree/master/bindings/python) in the Keystone source.
+- For Python sample, see code in directory [bindings/python/](https://github.com/keystone-engine/keystone/tree/master/bindings/python) in Keystone source.